yeela8g/ML-K-Means/README.md

 # K-Means - ML algorithm

-## K-Means Clustering Implementation
-This repository contains an implementation of the K-Means clustering algorithm using Python and NumPy.
+Implementation of the K-Means clustering algorithm using Python and NumPy.
 The K-Means algorithm is a popular unsupervised machine learning technique used for clustering data points into groups based on their similarity.

 ## K-Means Algorithm Overview